Two barriers mainly exist within the brain & spinal cord i.e

 Extra fluid gets into the brain causing swelling & many more immune cells can get into the brain which can also read to auto-immune diseases.
 When immune cells get wrongly programmed, then instead of attacking the infection, they start to attack the part of your own tissues.

 Similarly, in the case of infants, the Blood-Brain Barrier is not so well developed.
 And infants have a relatively high concentration of hemoglobin than adults.
-Fetal RBC usually gets destroy fast leading to an increase in no. of breakdowns of hemoglobins which leads to an increase in the concentration of free bilirubin.
+Fetal RBC usually gets destroy fast leading to an increase in the number of breakdowns of hemoglobins which leads to an increase in the concentration of free bilirubin.

 Bilirubin is the catabolic breakdown product of hemoglobin.
 Free bilirubin is highly toxic & water-insoluble so it needed to bind with albumin (plasma protein) to be transported through the blood to the liver for its conjunction.